emmavz/cypher/updated business model.md

 **Cash Out:**

 - Users can choose how many tokens to cash out (remove from the investing pool).
-The exact amount of T depends on the supply at the time of withdrawal.
+The exact amount of CPHR depends on the supply at the time of withdrawal.
 This amount goes into their local wallet.

 **Curator Marketing**